 The proposed research in MIXED involve data collection and processing in 10 countries - 8 members states (Denmark, Germany, the Netherlands, Poland, Romania, Austria, France and Portugal) as well as Switzerland and the UK.
+Any data transferred from the EU to a non-EU country (i.e. Switzerland) or international organisation will be in accordance with chapter V of the General Data Protection Regulation 2016/679.
 Each country has a National Team Leader (NTL) that will ensure all ethical and data management issues in this document are dealt with at the local level, while the coordinator of the project (AU) will centrally oversee the ethics and data security management.
 All primary data collection will be undertaken in all case study countries.